bhklab/icb_data_exploration_and_analysis/README.md

 ## Data

-The data associated with this analysis is available from ....
+The data associated with this analysis downloaded from ORCESTRA's API.
+The discovery-validation-cohorts XLSX file represents the subset of discovery and validation cohorts for PredictIO signature computation.

 ## Organization of repo